 Healing Gardens

-I love making beautiful gardens for people, but lately, I’ve felt like I want to create gardens that are not just lovely to look at but that also include a healing, soulful component as well.
+I love making beautiful gardens for people, but lately I’ve felt like I want to create gardens that are not just lovely to look at but that also include a healing, soulful component as well.

 Many of the people I work with live in cities like New York, where one of their only connections to nature on a regular basis is this garden that I’m working with them to create.

 I believe that people are missing a sense of connection to each other and to the earth.
-Our brains evolved over millions of years living most of our days outdoors.
+Our brains evolved over millions of years of us living most of our days outdoors.
 We have a complex interdependency with nature that we’re not even aware of that affects us in profound ways.

 Our eyes developed with these fractal images alongside us of the way bark looks on trees, the way moss and lichens and grasses and ferns grow, or the way waves crash on the shore.

 When we no longer have the visual, auditory, and olfactory cues from nature, what it does is create a deficit in our brains, a disconnect that can result in a myriad of problems.
 Things like depression, anxiety, insomnia, and lethargy can be alleviated through a greater connection to the natural world.
-Even the smell of the earth, of dirt, is being shown now in studies to have an effect on our serotonin levels, which affects our everyday moods.
+Even the smell of the earth, of dirt, is being shown now in studies to have an effect on our serotonin levels, which effects our everyday moods.